Don't Scare the Hare: Reception

 The first episode received overnight ratings of 1.93 million viewers, a 15% audience share.
-Although hot weather was given as a possible reason for the low ratings, it was reported that many viewers were unimpressed with the show, assuming it was a one-off to tie in with Easter (since the tagline used to promote the show was "this year, the Easter bunny has competition"), and were surprised to learn that more episodes were scheduled to be broadcast.
+Although hot weather was given as a possible reason for the low ratings, it was reported that many viewers were unimpressed with the show, assuming it was a one-off to tie in with Easter (since the tagline used to promote the show was "this year, the Easter Bunny has competition"), and were surprised to learn that more episodes were scheduled to be broadcast.
 Justin Mason, critic for ATV, said, "I don't think I've quite seen anything like Don't Scare the Hare.
 I was wondering who on earth dreamt up the idea... it looked like a cheap, children's quiz-show that would be better placed on CBeebies than prime-time BBC One."
 Jim Shelley of the Daily Mirror was equally as critical, summing up his review as follows: "The idiots playing might have enjoyed themselves but even toddlers would have found the games dull and Jason creepy."

 A review in The Stage observed: "The actual games are pretty feeble and uninspired, leaving the poor hare and his robotic novelty value to carry the show.
 Unfortunately, the hare is far from impressive either.
 Doctor Who's tin dog K9 managed more personality and manoeuvrability, and he was operating within the confines of seventies technology."
-John Anson of the Lancashire Evening Post opined: "If you’re going to have a gimmick in your game show at least make it entertaining.
+John Anson of the Lancashire Post opined: "If you’re going to have a gimmick in your game show at least make it entertaining.
 Surely this is a programme which would have been ideal for CBeebies.
 Make the questions simple, involve bunches of kids and hey, presto it works...
 But primetime Saturday night viewing it ain’t."
 Digital Spy's Alex Fletcher noted: "Not since the days of Mr Blobby and Ice Warriors have weekends been filled with such peculiar antics."